Home » Tea-Producing Regions » Kenya

 Kenya's climate and tea production

 Kenya is located on the equator and has a mostly semi-arid tropical climate, with steppe and semidesert in the low-lying areas, and montane forests at the higher altitudes.
-Much of Kenya's climate is too arid to grow tea; the tea-growing regions of Kenya tend to be concentrated in the higher-altitude areas, as these receive greater rainfall and tend to be cooler.
-The highest rainfall in Kenya falls in the west of the country, with some wet areas in the central part of the country as well.Kenya is bordered on the south by Tanzania, another important tea-producing country in Africa, but the regions of Tanzania that border Kenya are too arid for tea production; tea in Tanzania is grown elsewhere, much farther south.
+Much of Kenya's climate is too arid to grow tea; the tea-growing regions of Kenya tend to be concentrated in the higher-altitude areas in the west of the country, as these receive greater rainfall and tend to be cooler.Kenya is bordered on the south by Tanzania, another important tea-producing country in Africa.

 Artisan teas, specialty teas, and single-estate teas in Kenya

 Even though it is a major player in the global market, Kenya is less well known as a source of tea in the United States.
 Most of the tea produced in Kenya is bulk black tea used in blends.
 However, Kenya's specialty tea industry has been blossoming in recent years, and there are now green teas and white teas being produced in Kenya, including novel styles of tea such as white matcha.
-Kenya is also the site of development of new varietals of the tea plant, including purple tea, a tea plant rich in purple-colored anthocyanins, the same pigments in blueberries and raspberries.References:
+Kenya is also the site of development of new varietals of the tea plant, including purple tea, a tea plant rich in purple-colored anthocyanins, the same pigments in blueberries and raspberries.References and further resources:

 1. Michael Karanja, Kenya to research more on tea, Capital Business, Dec.
 1, 2009.